samthebest/dump/agile-data-and-x-func-teams.md

 This is a problem born out of the very definition of a Data Scientist; someone in between an analyst / mathematician and a software developer / engineer.
 The analogy in web development is the full stack developer, who may have started out in their career by tightly coupling their view code (the FE) with the business logic (the BE).
 The reaction was to invent and formalize a system of decoupling the roles so that systems became cleaner and easier to change, and so came MVC and it's derivatives.
 The first section of this post will propose a similar structure for Data Science.

 Data Science has been defined as "a person who is better at maths than a coder and better at coding than a mathematician", but the converse of this is less appealing - "someone who is a worse coder than developer and worse at maths than a mathematician".
-This is how cross functional feeds back into cleanliness, and cleanliness feeds back into closer collaboration.
+This is how cross functional teams feeds back into cleanliness, and cleanliness feeds back into closer collaboration.
 Get the two right and you have yourself a positive feedback loop that will pump out products at speed.
 In the second section of this post we will discuss how to get your Data Scientists to go from jack of two trades to a master of both.

 ### Introducing A2EM